POLICY OF COLLEGIATE GIRLS’ HIGH SCHOOL REGARDING THE ADMISSION OF LEARNERS TO THE SCHOOL

-12.1 All learners will be required to observe and act in accordance with the Collegiate Girls’ High School Policy read with the School Rules.
+12.1 All learners will be required to observe and act in accordance with the Collegiate Girls’ High School Policies and in particular the Code of Conduct.

 12.2 The SGB considers itself to be in duty bound to protect the educators, learners, parents and non-educators of the School from physical or mental violence to the full extent of its power to do so and further, to foster the physical, mental and moral welfare of learners.
 To this end, the SGB -

-(a) reserves the right to scrutinise the disciplinary and behavioural record of any prospective learner of the School, and to take all steps within its power to prevent the admission of a learner whose conduct or behaviour may endanger the very interest the SGB considers itself to be in duty bound to protect;
+(a) reserves the right to take all steps within its power to prevent the admission of a learner whose conduct or behaviour may endanger the very interest the SGB considers itself to be in duty bound to protect;

 (b) may enquire from and take issue with the HOD concerning the wisdom of admitting a learner to any grade in the School when the learner will be severely prejudiced by reason of the inability of the learner to communicate or be communicated with at the level required for proper tuition to take place in that grade;

 (c) may take whatever steps may be reasonably practicable, given the resources and circumstances of the School, to assimilate a disabled prospective learner into the School; and

 (d) requires a member of staff or a learner or any learner’s parent(s) to report to it any matter relating to the abuse of the rights or invasion of the interests which it seeks to protect.

 13.1 Parents of learners at the School have, apart from their duties, several rights.
 Inter alia, they have the right to be consulted regarding the formulation of the School’s language and religious policies and code of conduct, or any amendments thereto.
 They are also invited to submit recommendations and proposals to the SGB regarding the supplementation or amendment of existing policies or the existing Code of Conduct for consideration by the SGB.